Dominican Republic

 • All in-country transportation

-• All projects, activities, workshops, entry-fees, etc.
+• All projects, activities, workshops, entry-fees, day-trips, etc.

 • International travel and medical insurance